Phaans: Plot

 Sahil becomes attracted to Resham.
 Siraj tells Resham to leave the house and holds her arm.
 She runs to Nadia and Nadia says that Siraj also tried to do it which he did with Zeba.
 Saba (Samad's mother) listens and tells Nadia that Shakeela is dead.
 Nadia visits Zeba and apologizes to her for what she did.
 Hashim comes to Zeba and apologizes to her for remaining quiet while he knew the real culprit.
 Samad asks him about the culprit.
 He says that while he was waiting for Zeba, he heard Zeba's scream and saw Sahil raping her.
 Sahil goes to Resham's room and tries to rape her while Nadia watches.
 Sahil thinks that Nadia doesn't know about his reality, but she learns about Sahil's reality.
-Nadia says to Sahil that she will expose his real face to everyone.
+Nadia tells Sahil that she will expose his real face to everyone.
 Sahil goes to Zeba's house and tries to kill her, but Samad saves her.
 Nadia goes to a lawyer to file a case against Sahil.
 She tells Samad that she wants to meet Zeba.
 Samad takes Zeba to Nadia where Nadia tells him that she discovered Sahil's actions and files a case against Sahil.
 She takes Zeba to her house where everyone is shocked to see her with Nadia.
 Everyone asks Nadia to take her out of her house, but she refuses and stands with Zeba.
 Sahil pushes Zeba to withdraw the case but she refuses.
 Hafsa goes to Zeba and says leave us alone.
 Sahil knocks at the door and Hafsa hides in the closet.
 Sahil again tries to kill Zeba and Hafsa learns of Sahil's behavior.
 Zeba takes the gun from Sahil in order to save herself.
 Police come to take Sahil.
 When they see the gun in Zeba's hand they take her, too.
 Hafsa apologizes to Nadia about her behavior.
 Zeba is released from jail.
 Everyone learns about Sahil's misdeeds.
 Sahil is about to get punished for what he did.
 Farah apologizes to Zeba.
 Samad proposes to Zeba.
 Hafsa tells Zeba to marry Samad.
 But Farah is blessed with a daughter and Zeba names her "Umeed".
 Sahil is punished at the end.
 Zeba and Samad get along and Zeba is shown to be a powerful lawyer seeking justice for other women.